sparkslabs/pyxie/README.md

 the same approach here.
 It did consider actually making Pyxie use that as a frontend, but for the moment, I'd like python compatibility.

+## Status

+For the impatient: this does NOT do what you want yet.

+What it *does* do:

+- Recognise python programs with simple assigment & print statements
+- Parse those to an AST
+- Can represent equivalent C programs using a concrete C representation (CST)
+- Can translate the AST to the CST and then generate C++ code from the CST

+That means it can compile one very very simple type of python program that looks like this:

+    greeting = "hello"
+    name = "world"

+    print greeting, name

+Yes, that's not a lot.
+But on the flipside, it's a starting point.

 ## Influences

 Many moons ago, I made a generic language parser which I called SWP (semantic